-What we want to talk about today are what deal breakers are, the difference between healthy and unhealthy deal breakers, and how they should impact your dating life.
-Depending on how you’re using them and letting them affect your dating life, they can be a great asset or a detriment to your dating success.
+What we want to talk about today are what relationship deal breakers are, the difference between healthy and unhealthy relationship deal breakers, and how they should impact your dating life.
+Depending on how you’re using them and letting them affect your decisions, they can be a great asset or a detriment to your dating success.

 If you met a guy or a girl that was perfect in every which way possible, but they hated kids, you’d kick them to the curb because your deal breakers are not things you are willing to compromise…or at least you shouldn’t be.

 - Smoking, eating, drug use, and drinking habits

 - Having kids or not wanting to have kids

 - No goals, drive, or aspirations for life

 - Different political or moral belief systems (We’re looking at you 2020.
 If this is you, make sure you check out our guide to dating with different political views.)

 The first thing you need to be aware of when introducing relationship deal breakers into your dating life is the fact there are two types – healthy and unhealthy.